-Law students can reserve on-campus housing.
-There are housing options in six buildings, ranging from singles to suite-style living.
-Through the residence life website, you can view all room types and pricing.
-Note due to the extended semesters, law student housing has different pricing than undergraduates.
-Meal plans for law students are optional and can be opted into.
-Meal plans align with the undergraduate academic calendar.
+Law students have the opportunity to reserve housing in Villanova Hall, which offers private rooms with private baths.
+Students who live in the residence halls have the flexibility of paying for on-campus housing with a meal plan or choose to opt-out of the meal plan and pay less.
 Meals are available in the Bobcat Café cafeteria, which offers buffet-style dining, Einstein Bros.
-Bagel, the Rathskeller, which offers a variety of sandwiches and grilled foods, and Vicky's Bakery.
-Recreational facilities are also available for the convenience of the students when living on-campus.
+Bagel, and the Rathskeller, which offers a variety of sandwiches and grilled foods.
+Recreational facilities are also available at the convenience of the students when living on-campus.
 These facilities include basketball and tennis courts, a pool area, and a weight room.
-Students interested in on-campus housing are advised to apply early due to the limited capacity on campus.
-For more information, please contact the Residence Life & Community Standards Office directly at (305) 628-6543 or (305) 628-6652, e-mail: residentiallife@stu.edu.
+Students interested in on-campus housing are advised to apply early for the limited spaces available.
+For more information, please contact the Residence Life & Community Standards Office directly at (305) 628-6543 or (305) 628-6652, e-mail: reslife@stu.edu.